SamuelCrouse/EasySQ/README.md

     <li>Work with more complex Squidpy processes through the use of both EasySQ and Squidpy.</li>
 </ul>

+# <b>Disclaimer</b>

+EasySQ is currently in an early access development state.
+Documentation is not complete and bugs may be present.<br>
+This sphere of development should be completed by November (2023).<br>
+For any questions, please contact Samuel Crouse at scrouse2@uwyo.edu.

 # <b>EasySQ Installation and Setup</b>

 This will walk you through how to install EasySQ from the github onto your IDE.<br>